 Groundwater management planning information collected through the DWR/ACWA survey and through DWR's assessment was not intended to be punitive in nature.
 It is widely understood that the application of effective groundwater management in California is rife with jurisdictional, institutional, technological, and fiscal challenges.
 DWR is committed to assisting local agencies develop and implement effective, locally planned, and locally controlled groundwater management programs.
-DWR is also committed to helping promote State and federal partnerships, and to coordinate with local agencies to expand groundwater management.
+DWR is also committed to helping promote State and federal partnerships, and to coordinate with local agencies to expand groundwater-data collection, management, and planning activities that promote effective local groundwater management.
 The overall intent of the GWMP assessment is to identify groundwater management challenges and successes, and provide recommendations for local and statewide improvement.